-The City has deemed this OFFICIAL STATEMENT as "final" as of its date within the meaning of Rule 15c2-12 of the U.S. Securities and Exchange Commission.
+The City has deemed this OFFICIAL STATEMENT as "final" as of its date within the meaning of Rule 15c2-12.

 CERTIFICATION OF ISSUER

 On behalf of the City, we hereby certify that to the best of our knowledge and belief, the information contained herein as of this date is true and correct in all material respects, and does not contain an untrue statement of material fact or omit to state a material fact required to be stated where necessary to make the statement made, in light of the circumstance under which they were made, not misleading.